jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-windows-98-install-on-hp-compay-t5710-t5000-series-thin-client.md

 ![](/img/posts/t5000-t5710-windows-98-install-fdisk-restart.png)

-### Step 6 - Forman thin client internal hard disk
+### Step 6 - Format thin client internal hard disk

 Back at the DOS prompt.
 Before we install Windows 98, we need to format the internal hard disk.
 Type <code>format c:</code> and then <code>Y</code> to start the format process: